Modeling missing transverse energy in V+jets at CERN LHC: Robustness

 In the next test, the jet energy smearing is increased.
 Two tests are made: (a)~the Gaussian $\sigma(|\vec{p}_T|)$ is doubled with the area and shape of the non-Gaussian tails unchanged, and (b) the area of the low and high-side non-Gaussian tails is doubled with the Gaussian component kept unchanged.
 The effect of the additional jet energy smearing in test~(a) on the \met~ distribution in \gammajets~ for $N_J=3$ is shows in Figure~\ref{figure-6} in the dotted grey line.
 Ratios of observed and estimated yields from test~(a) are in square markers in Figure~\ref{figure-7} for $N_J=3$.
 Similar results are observed in the other two $N_J$ bins, and in test~(b).
 Again, templates constructed from multi-jet QCD events capture effects from additional jet smearing in-situ so that the level of background at high \met~ in $V+$jets is predicted accurately.

 Hot cells or noise in the calorimeters, backgrounds from the proton beams, cosmic rays, underlying event or additional $pp$ interactions in the same bunch crossing contribute extra energy and jets erroneously attributed to those produced in $V$+jets and QCD processes.
 Since additional jets have higher probability to be soft, I test the method's ability to model such effects by adding extra jets with a soft uniform \pt~ spectrum from 0 to 50~GeV with a 20\% probability to each $V$+jets or QCD event.
 These extra jets change $J_T$ and \met, but do not change $N_J$.
-I find that all predictions are good in this test.
+The predictions are good in this test as seen in Figure~\ref{figure-7} in open triangular~(up) markers.

 I repeat the previous test with a uniform \pt~ spectrum of additional energy contributions covering the range from 0 to 100~GeV added with a 10\% probability to \vjets~ and QCD events.
 This produces a strong effect on the \met~ distribution shown for \gammajets~ with $N_J = 3$ in the dot-dashed line in Figure~\ref{figure-6}.
-Ratios of observed and estimated yields for the three \vjets~ processes in the $N_J=3$ bin are in triangular~(down) markers in Figure~\ref{figure-7}.
-I find that the prediction is robust in the $N_J = 3$ and $\ge 4$~bins.
+Ratios of observed and estimated yields for the three \vjets~ processes in the $N_J=3$ bin are in solid triangular~(up) markers in Figure~\ref{figure-7}.
+I find that the prediction is consistent with the measurement to about 20\% or better in the $N_J = 3$ and $\ge 4$~bins.
 In the $N_J = 2$ bin in \zjets~ and \gammajets, a bias is observed.
 The origin of this bias stems from differences in $N_J$ and $J_T$ distributions between $V$+jets and QCD.
 I discuss it and more stringent tests with extraneous energy contributions in the next section.